brendt/stitcher.io/src/content/blog/the-web-in-2045.md

 Gary Bernhardt, a well known public speaker; said that, in order for JavaScript to become as successful as it is today, it had to really suck.
-It's only than that people start investing in alternatives.
+It's only then that people start investing in alternatives.
 And when JavaScript is the *only* thing that runs in the browsers, people are really forced to think out of the box.

-With the arrival of frontend frameworks in JavaScript, people had to invest in performance.
+With the arrival of frontend frameworks in JavaScript, people needed to start investing in performance.
 On the one hand, browser vendors are doing amazing things with their JavaScript engines.
-On the other hand, one of the most creative, out of the box thinking, solutions; must have been asm.js.
+On the other hand, one of the most creative, out of the box thinking solutions; must have been asm.js.

 Here you have an optimised subset of JavaScript; being able to run, for example, a 3D game engine—in the browser.